If you are not interested in the humdrum and mundane, and are drawn to places that ooze magic and mystery…

 Lunch with the group was at a typical Moroccan Restaurant and consisted of tagines, couscous and other dishes.
 We proceeded to the holy city of Moulay Idriss, and visited the ruins of the Roman city of Volubilis.
 It was a blazing hot day, and we ran into some other South Africans there, who we had previously seen at the airport.

-Old City Of Fez
+Old City Of Fes

-The whole day was spent sightseeing in Fez, the spiritual capital of Morocco.
+The whole day was spent sightseeing in Fes, the spiritual capital of Morocco.
 We visited the medieval Medina with its Attarine and Bou Anania Medersas, the Nejjarine fountain, the Moulay Idriss mausoleum, and the Karaouine mosque.

-Dinner and overnight in Fez.
+Dinner and overnight in Fes.

 Spice Market